Horse64/core.horse64.org/docs/Concurrency.md

   func main {
       net.fetch.get_str(
          "https://horse64.org"
-      ) parallel later ignore
+      ) later ignore  # <- We don't care about success or return value.

+      print("The internet fetch is likely still in progress now, but we don't care.")
   }
   ```

+In this case, the execution won't be delayed until the
+later call fully completes but instead continue without
+a possibly long time skip.

 **Note:** Running any of your funcs via [true parallelism
 can expose **⚠️ dangerous race conditions** in your code](
 /docs/Language%20Specs/Concurrency%20Model.md#avoiding-race-conditions).
-**If you are beginner, it's best to avoid the `parallel`
+**If you are beginner, it's best to avoid this functionality.
-keyword.
-It's dangerous to use for calling funcs that aren't
-designed to handle the consequences.**

-For the standard library, the documentation lists for
-each function if it is made to handle running in `parallel`,
-but for almost all functions this is the case.
-Check [net.fetch.get_str() for example, you'll see its
-support confirmed here](/docs/FIXME).

 Further reading